All you need to know about Matcha green tea powder

 Where is Matcha Tea Grown

-Though historical homeland for matcha is China, if you need 100% authentic Matcha tea, make sure you get it from Japan (ideally from Nishio or Kagoshima regions).
+Though historical homeland is China, if you need 100% authentic Matcha tea, make sure you get it from Japan (ideally from Nishio or Kagoshima regions).
 Of course, Matcha Tea can be produced from teas that are grown all around the world.
 Spicy notes in Indian Matcha, astringent taste of African matcha and delicate fragrance of South American tea are definitely worth being tested by true tea lovers.

 Uniquely the very best Matcha Teas are grown in shade conditions under netting at certain times during the growing season, which increases the production of L-Theanine.
 This amino acid helps to give the better Matcha's a much smoother and sweeter taste.
 This Tea is known as Gyokuru in Japan and is used to either produce Green Tea or Matcha.
 The picking of the tea leaves is very important.
 The first two leaves and a bud of the new seasons growth are used to produce ceremonial teas and the lower dark coloured more mature leaves go into the production of the lower qualities.